sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 If 30% of time dedicated to continuous improvement is too high though we know a few common pain points that would greatly simplify the lives of the team members, perhaps for investing 10% of our time we could still realize 15% rate of improvement.
 In this case, if we plug these numbers into our functions (as we have done [here](https://www.desmos.com/calculator/caztdlledj)), you will find that our new area between the curves is ~0.1367.
 By reducing the value of *l* we have reduced the area between the curves (productivity lost), while maximizing the value of *r*, which, due to the relationship between exponential and linear functions, is our priority.

-This quick win trade off is a short term game, however, as you cannot expect that ratio between l:r to continue at that rate forever.
+This quick win trade off is a short term game, however, as you cannot expect that ratio between *l*:*r* to continue at that rate forever.
 Once your team has stopped working at 120% through quick wins, it is time to settle into a constant rate of continuous improvement for your team.
 As we covered above, around 20% is likely the lowest you would want to go.
 The key is to find a value that is sustainable for your team, as the real magic we are trying to leverage is the power of the *continuous* or *compounding* improvement, so that we benefit from exponential efficiency gains.

-In conclusion, if one if looking for maximum productivity it is best to maximize the value of *r*, and if one is looking to minimize the impact to their current services one should find the lowest value of *l* such that it maximizes the possible value for *r*.
+In conclusion, if one i looking for maximum productivity it is best to maximize the value of *r*, and if one is looking to minimize the impact to their current services one should find the lowest value of *l* such that it maximizes the possible value for *r*.

 _____